autonomi-ai/nos/docs/QUICKSTART.md

 0. **Dependencies**

-    We highly recomend doing all of the following inside of a Conda or Virtualenv environment.
+    We highly recommend doing all of the following inside of a Conda or Virtualenv environment.
 You can install Conda on your machine following the official [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Create a new env:
     ```bash
     conda create -n nos python=3.8
     ```